 When incomplete listings are properly matched to your catalog products, the listing will move from the Incomplete tab and will publish to Amazon based on your Product Listing Actions setting.

 There are three available actions on the Incomplete Listings tab to correct an Incomplete listing.

 In the Actions drop-down:

-- Re-attempt to auto match to Amazon listings: Selecting this option initiates the automatic process for matching your Amazon listings data to your Magento catalog.
+- Re-attempt to auto match to Amazon listings: Choose to initiate the automatic process for matching your Amazon listings data to your Magento catalog.
 If products are not automatically matching, revisit your Catalog Search options in your listing lettings.
-If listings don't automatically match after updating your Catalog Search options, you can match products manually in the Update Required Info action.
+If listings don’t automatically match after updating your Catalog Search options, you can match products manually in the Update Required Info action.

 In the Select drop-down in the Actions column:

-Update Required Info: Select this option if listings do not automatically match to your catalog.
+Update Required Info: Choose when listings do not automatically match to your catalog.
 You can manually match catalog products to listings, manually assign an ASIN to a catalog match, or update a missing condition for listing.
 See Update Required Info.

-View Details: Select this option to view listing details, including the Listing Activity Log, Buy Box Competitor Pricing, and Lowest Competitor Pricing.
+View Details: Choose to view listing details, including the Listing Activity Log, Buy Box Competitor Pricing, and Lowest Competitor Pricing.
 This action is for viewing only.
 No changes can be made in the listing details.
 See View Details.

 If you have listings in process, the number of listings will display in a message above the tabs